ironman1371jr/api-learning/README.md

 # api-learning
-Contains A simple project which makes use of google api to retrieve youtube channels which match certain criteria
+Contains A simple project which makes use of google api to retrieve youtube channels which match certain criteria like name, min subscribers, maximum subscribers

 Steps to Get Your YouTube API Key:
 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).